 During this consultation, we feel it is important for our stakeholders to have a say on the proposals outlined in this document.
 We are asking for initial views or comments to be fed back to National Grid by 8th March 2016 and we will follow up with stakeholders after this period to address specific matters.
 Where options are presented please indicate your preferred options, or no preference, as the case may be, with an explanation of your reasons.
 This will help us understand the views and any concerns of our stakeholders and will be used to inform further activity and /or recommendations below.

-National Grid outlines proposals and consults with key stakeholders for 15 Working Days
+National Grid outlines proposals and consults with key stakeholder feedback on proposals and outlines any further engagement

 National Grid considers key stakeholder feedback on proposals and outlines any further engagement